-Address to the Maine Philanthropy Center Conference in Portland
+Address to the Maine Philanthropy Center Conference in Portland.

-ROCKFORD, MAINE – Thank you for that kind introduction.
+Thank you for that kind introduction.
 It is a great pleasure to be in such exquisite surroundings at the invitation of an organization that has done a superb job of elevating the important role and best practices of the Maine nonprofit sector.

 In the spirit of full disclosure, I must tell you that my very positive impressions of Maine are largely shaped by perhaps the most remarkable board chair any foundation executive could have, Elaine Rosen.
 I am delighted you referred to her in your introduction.
 I am indebted to Maine for sharing her with Kresge.

 Elaine is a tireless booster of everything that is Maine.
 Its glorious coastline and fascinating fishing heritage.
 Its strong nonprofit sector.
-Its visionary corporate leadership, exemplified by Elaine’s great friend Leon Gorman and the rest of the crew at LL Bean.
+Its visionary corporate leadership, exemplified by Elaine’s great friend Leon Gorman and the rest of the crew at L.L.
+Bean.
 Its high-quality higher education system.
 Its outstanding cultural organizations.
-I’ve had the opportunity to witness all these phenomena first-hand, and they are every bit as impressive as Elaine describes.
+I’ve had the opportunity to witness all these phenomena firsthand, and they are every bit as impressive as Elaine describes.

 I realize, however, that these great strengths are accompanied by challenges of the first order.
-An economy shifting from the long-established extraction industries to a more diversified blend of nature tourism, green technology, and light manufacturing.
+An economy shifting from the long-established extraction industries to a more diversified blend of nature tourism, green technology and light manufacturing.
 State budget shortfalls that disproportionately and cruelly impact low-income people.
 Housing cycles that often elevate prices beyond many Mainers’ means, threatening all too many residents’ ability to stay in their homes.
 Influxes of new immigrants who enrich and enliven the traditional white culture, but introduce new dynamics and tensions into rural and small-town life.

 I’m not sure how much of what I have to say this morning can help with any of these challenges, but I want to offer some observations about the path I believe philanthropy has to travel if it is to be relevant to them.

-One of the great philosophers of the twentieth century remarked many years ago: “More than any other time in history, mankind faces a crossroads.
+One of the great philosophers of the 20th century remarked many years ago: “More than any other time in history, mankind faces a crossroads.
 One path leads to despair and utter hopelessness.
 The other, to total extinction.
 Let us pray we have the wisdom to choose correctly.”1 Woody Allen couldn’t know when he said that in 1986 how true it would be today.

 An ozone layer decomposing and glaciers retreating.
 Income polarization jeopardizing the basic tenets of opportunity at the heart of this nation’s democratic heritage.
-Entire neighborhoods built up layer-by-layer over decades now devastated by the insidious effects of a mortgage crisis precipitated by greed and overreach.
+Entire neighborhoods built up layer by layer over decades now devastated by the insidious effects of a mortgage crisis precipitated by greed and overreach.
 Health care in this nation of abundance erratically delivered and ostensibly beyond the bounds of meaningful reform.

 Grim, to be sure.
 But, of course, there is an alternative to Allen’s apocalyptic paths.
-It is an alternative premised on hope, high intentions, and a sense of strategic purpose.
+It is an alternative premised on hope, high intentions and a sense of strategic purpose.